Last updated on July 8th, 2022 at 05:36 pm

 The Luckiest Girl

 As I see it, I am one of the lucky ones.
-I have been fortunate to live so many of my dreams, becoming a professional dancer, traveling the world, writing a book, blogging here for 8womendream!
-I am still living my dreams.
+I have been fortunate to live so many of my dreams, becoming a professional dancer, traveling the world, writing a book, and blogging, I am still living my dreams.

 I have not had a panic attack in a few years.
 I am happy and peaceful today.